Related Posts

 After the New Mexico Department of Health (NMDOH) officials confirmed an infant’s death due to Listeria infection, the US Food and Drug Administration (FDA) plans to begin testing infant formula amid growing concern that contamination could be putting babies at risk of botulism.

-Kyle Diamantas, FDA deputy commissioner for human foods, told Bloomberg the regulatory body is going to test products such as milk powder, whey protein concentrate, and finished infant formula.
+Kyle Diamantas, FDA deputy commissioner for human foods, told Bloomberg that the regulatory body will test products such as milk powder, whey protein concentrate, and finished infant formula.
 The tests will establish whether botulism-related contamination is “a foreseeable hazard that companies could test for.”

 Botulism is a rare but potentially fatal illness.

-Central to the test is the question, Diamantas said, is whether the health risk could have been detected earlier.
+Central to the test, Diamantas said, is whether the health risk could have been detected earlier.

 Health officials say the planned testing will try to close gaps in infant formula safety and prevent similar outbreaks.